increase conversions on your website

 Optimise Meta Descriptions

 A poorly written or missing meta description means lost traffic.
-If users don’t see a compelling reason to click, they’ll choose a competitor instead.
+If users do not see a compelling reason to click, they’ll choose a competitor instead.

-Your meta description should be clear, engaging, and keyword-rich, summarising the page’s value in 155-160 characters.
-Instead of a generic description, use one that drives action, like “Boost conversions with fast, high-performing websites.
-Get bespoke web design tailored for results.”
-A well-optimised description increases click-through rates (CTR), leading to more traffic and more potential conversions.
+Your meta description should be clear, engaging, and keyword-relevant, summarising the page’s value in around 155-160 characters.
+Instead of something generic, write one that drives action: “Boost conversions with fast, high-performing websites.
+Get custom web design built for results.”
+A well-written description lifts click-through rates and brings in more potential conversions.

 73